Wodonga Saints Football Club: Bethanga Football Club

 The Bethanga Football Club was established in 1907 and initially played in the Mitta Mitta Football League (Tallangatta Football Association) with its first match against Tallangatta Football Club at home at Bethanga Park in the black and red (Essendon) colors.

+In June 1926, Bethanga Footballer, John Thomas Tankard received a knock to the stomach, resulting in severe pain, was later operated on at a private hospital, but later died.

 Local brothers, Arthur Mills and Albert Mills played for Bethanga in the 1926 and 1927 Kiewa & District Football Association grand finals, before the family moved to Oxley, near Wangaratta, playing with Wangaratta Football Club in 1929, then both brothers made their debuts for the Hawthorn Football Club in 1930.

 In 1928, Bethanga FC wore the colours of red, white and blue.

 In 1958, Granya FC (who folded in 1954) and Bethanga FC merged to become the Granya / Bethanga Bombers and were coached by Norm Benstead, who happened to kick 100 plus goals in 1958.
 In 1959, the merged club changed its name to the Murray United Football Club and was coached by Alf Deane.
 Unfortunately for the local community the new club folded after the 1959 season, after winning only one game and forfeiting two.
 Granya FC would never reform and the Bethanga FC would not reform until the 1976 Tallangatta & District Football League season.